ronald-leung/Udacity-Exercises/README.md

 We will create a Jupyter notebook to apply the CRISM-DM process to investigate the data, perform required cleaning / refactoring of the data, and then we will use the data to answer some business questions.

+#### Project 2 - Disaster response pipeline project
+In this project, we will use tweets and other SMS message data posted after a disaster, and we will build a machine learning model that would be able to classify various attributes of a message, such as whether it's related to a weather, shelter, aid, or other categories.

+#### Project 3 - Recommenations engine
+In this project, we will use build a recommendation engine for IBM's Data Studio articles